MileHacker Logo

 Off-Season Exploration Strategies

-The low season (winter, early spring, late autumn) provides the best value for accommodation and flights.
-Enjoy popular attractions like Maijishan Grottoes with far fewer people, creating a more intimate experience and better photo opportunities.
+The low season (winter, early spring, late autumn) provides the most for your money for accommodation and flights.
+Enjoy popular attractions like Maijishan Grottoes with far fewer people, creating a cozier experience and better photo opportunities.
 Be prepared for less predictable or colder weather.

 Benefits of Off-Season Travel